hackworthltd/primer/README.md

 pattern](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATTERNS)
 has been configured out-of-band.

+The following guide assumes you're running `sqitch` and the `primer-sqitch` helper script from the `nix develop` shell.

 ## Sqitch setup

-Before running any `sqitch` commands, you need to configure it with your name and email address.
-Note that you need only do this once per machine where you run `sqitch`:
+Before running any Sqitch commands locally, you need to configure it with your name and email address.
+Note that you need only do this once per machine where you run Sqitch:

 ```sh
 sqitch config --user user.name "Your Name"